 Just a short drive up Highway 72 off the Trans-Canada Hwy 17 is the community of Sioux Lookout.
 This area of Sunset Country has hosted anglers from across North America for decades and many who go here like it so much that they never go anywhere else.
 That's how good the fishing is in this area.
 The Minnitaki Chain of Lakes (part of the English River System) offers anglers a multi-species fishing experience with an excellent chance at catching and releasing trophy fish.

-Dine on succulent fresh walleye prepared over a campfire or catch a giant pike, bass, or even a muskie.
+Dine on succulent fresh walleye prepared over a campfire or catch a giant pike, bass, or muskie.
 Several lakes in the area also offer good lake trout fishing.
 The eastern end of Lac Seul is famous for giant-sized muskellunge - if you're up to the challenge.

 Lake of the Woods & Minaki